 - No previous knowledge of CUDA programming is required

 - A free NVIDIA developer account is required to access the course material.
-Please register before the training at https://courses.nvidia.com/join/.
+Please register prior to the training at https://courses.nvidia.com/join/.

 At the conclusion of the workshop, you’ll have an understanding of the fundamental tools and techniques for GPU-accelerated Python applications with CUDA and Numba: